pottendo/pottendo-SK64-network/README_network.md

 ## Known problems
 ### Raspberry Pi 3B+ needs a cooling airflow
-This is explained in detail in the section "USB stack, power consumption and CPU temperature".
+This is explained in detail in the section [USB stack, power consumption and CPU temperature](#usb-stack-power-consumption-and-cpu-temperature).
 A Raspberry Pi 3A+ is less affected unless it is inside of an enclosure without any airflow.

 ### Recommended setting for jumper "A13-BTN"
 Until the following is resolved by a software change it is recommended to leave the jumper A13-BTN open or set to BTN.